NoeltHS/Test/guides/admin-guide.md

 | Store Developer          | Creator |
 | Group Owner           | Creator |

 Depending on the role, certain commands can be executed.
-For example, users with Moderator commands **cannot** run :pban.
-However, players with Super Admin may.

 #### 1B - Executing Commands
 {: .text-grey-dk-000 }